The office serves as the primary student advocate on campus. To achieve this, the Office of the Dean of Students serves a number of functional areas.

 The Dean of Students office is responsible for implementing the IPFW Code of Student Rights, Responsibilities, and Conduct.
 What this means is there are a set of standards we expect the members of the IPFW community to uphold.
 If there are academic or behavioral violations of this code, you are entitled to due process.
 This educational process is designed to help students learn about how their choices impact themselves and others.
 We also provide mediation services and education to students.

-The Dean of Student’s staff advise students about the student complaint process, grade appeals, late full withdrawals, and other concerns you may have about the university.
-We view the Dean of Students Office as a central hub for information so that you are able to get to your desired information quickly and as efficiently as possible.
+The Dean of Student’s staff advise students about the student complaint process, grade appeals, and other concerns you may have about the university.

 The Office of the Dean of Students also coordinates the CARE Team, which is used to identify any students who are of concern.
 The students identified may be in crisis or may simply need to receive guidance to become successful here at IPFW.